-Under normal conditions, discharge from neurons in the brain is random.
-Seizures are caused by bursts of electricity set off in the brain by neurons that discharge in a coordinated way from the brain.
-A seizure usually can last anywhere from a few seconds up to several minutes, but, in some serious cases, can last longer.
+Epilepsy is a disorder where you have recurring seizures.
+Under normal conditions, neurons in the brain discharge randomly.
+Seizures are caused by bursts of electricity set off in the brain by neurons that discharge in a coordinated way.
+A seizure usually can last anywhere from a few seconds to several minutes.
+In some serious cases, they can last longer.

-Though they can vary widely, specific kinds of symptoms can usually be associated with the type of seizure from which a person suffers.
-Also, an episode can start out as a simpler form of seizure, but can grow worse, becoming another type with more widespread or powerful symptoms.
+Although they can vary widely, specific symptoms are usually associated with specific kinds of seizures.
+An episode can start out as a simpler form of seizure, but can grow worse and become another type of seizure with more widespread or powerful symptoms.

 Also called a focal or local seizure, this type is limited to a specific part of the brain.
-The awareness of the affected person is not altered, but other symptoms depend on what functions the malfunctioning part of the brain controls.
-Limited parts of the body might twitch, there may be strange sensations, like tingling, or there may be sensory hallucinations, including strange sights or smells.
+The awareness of the affected person is not altered, but other symptoms depend on what the malfunctioning part of the brain controls.
+Limited parts of the body might twitch.
+You may also have tingling or sensory hallucinations like strange sights or smells.

-This type is also limited to specific parts of the brain and can have widely varying symptoms, but, unlike the simple partial seizure, affects the awareness of the person.
-The affected person often begins to stare off at nothing and may perform odd, meaningless behaviors known as automatisms.
+This type is also limited to specific parts of the brain and can have widely varying symptoms.
+Unlike the simple partial seizure, these affect your awareness.
+The seizure may start when you appear to stare off at nothing or perform odd, meaningless behaviors known as automatisms.
 These can include fumbling with clothes and making chewing motions.
 After the seizure, the person may be disoriented.

-The victim of a tonic clonic seizure is often sore and tired afterwards and has little or no memory of the experience.
+A person who’s had a tonic-clonic seizure is often sore and tired afterward and has little or no memory of the experience.
 The grand mal seizure can be the result of a more limited type of seizure worsening.
-In that case, it is called a secondarily generalized seizure.
+In that case, it’s a secondary generalized seizure.

 The electrical misfire starts in a specific area of the brain, but the malfunction cascades into larger areas of the brain.
 This can happen swiftly or slowly.

-Also known as petit mal seizures, absence seizures occur more often in children and are characterized by brief losses of awareness in which the child stops what he or she is doing and stares off into space, unresponsive.
+Also known as petit mal seizures, absence seizures occur more often in children.
+They usually include a brief loss of awareness in which the child stops what they are doing and stares off into space, unresponsive.
 The child may blink rapidly or go limp.
-Though they only last seconds, petit mals can recur numerous times in one day.
-Absence seizures should be considered in kids who are considered ‘spacey’ or who have difficulty paying attention.
+Although they only last seconds, petit mals can recur numerous times in one day.
+The possibility of absence seizures should be considered in kids who seem “spacey” or who have difficulty paying attention.

-These seizures are characterized by the super-fast jerking of specific portions of the body.
-They can feel like jumps inside the body, which can affect the limbs, jaw, or other parts of the body.
+These seizures usually feature super-fast jerking of specific portions of the body.
+They can feel like jumps inside the body that may affect the limbs, jaw, or other parts of the body.
 People without epilepsy can feel these types of jerks or twitches, especially when falling asleep or when waking in the morning.

 Also known as astatic seizures or drop attacks, these seizures involve a brief loss of consciousness in the affected person.
-Once it is over, the person is usually unaware of what happened.
-This severity of this type of seizure can range from appearing to slump or nod briefly before recovering, to the person collapsing.
+Once an atonic seizure is over, the person is usually unaware of what happened.
+Symptoms can range from slumping or nodding briefly before recovering to the person collapsing.